Stylized Grass Shader

-You can easily add a Grass Bender by opening the context menu on any Mesh Filter, Trail Renderer or Particle System component.
+You can easily convert a renderer to a Grass Bender by opening the context menu on any Mesh Filter, Trail Renderer or Particle System component.

 After which, a Grass Bender component will be added to the object

 Move it around in scene-view, and you’ll see it taking effect on the grass placed in the scene.

 You can create meshes, or trail renders as a child of your player object so it’ll follow it.
 It is recommended to create a sphere at the feet of the player, so grass always bends where it stands.
 Next to using a trail so the grass bends behind it when it moves.
 In any case, you can disable the renderer so the actual mesh isn’t visible to the camera, it’ll still be visible to the bending renderer.

 In the Prefabs/Benders folder you can find several pre-configured prefabs for this purpose.